 - Information on

 Physical therapy exercise prescriptions help people who experience osteoporosis.
-The National Osteoporosis Foundation in the United States recommends that people at high risk of having a fracture "work with a physical therapist to develop a safe exercise program".
+The National Osteoporosis Foundation in the USA recommends people at high risk of having a fracture "work with a physical therapist to develop a safe exercise program".

 Source: National Osteoporosis Foundation